-It turned out that my site had login problems with WordPress due to my site, for some reason, switching between HTTPS and HTTP.
+It turned out that my site had log in problems with WordPress due to my site, for some reason, switching between HTTPS and HTTP.
 This resulted in my site constantly logging out of my WordPress account.
-This was stopping me from creating pages and posts, editing anything, saving my work, or previewing my work.
+This was stopping me from creating pages and articles, editing anything, saving my work, or previewing my work.

 After an extremely annoying amount of back and forth, my host provider, 1&1 Ionos, relented and added the code.
 Thus, the problem was fixed.

-This wasn’t the only time they refused to add code to my sites metadata.
+This wasn’t the only time they refused to add code to my site’s metadata.
 I asked them to add some code so I could be found on Bing.
 They wouldn’t do it.
-About a month ago I found a plugin that would work to add the metadata for me.
+About a month ago, I found a plugin that would work to add to the metadata for me.
 After an exhausting amount of trial and error with different plugins.
 I had about given up trying.

 Now, getting back to the server processing power problem I mentioned.

 Ever since I joined my host provider, 1&1 Ionos, I’ve been having problems where when I click save, the save icon flashes and doesn’t stop flashing.
 It also doesn’t let me see any previews of my articles.
 So I have to do a lot of saving and refreshing to get the functions to work.

 This problem had been going on since my site went live in January 2019.
 I’ve chased this problem for months, and about a month ago they said that the problem was caused due to the server processing power not being enough for my blog.
 Bearing in mind, I’m on a managed business package that is meant to be able to handle two websites, and it’s struggling to handle just my one blog.